Emmerick Street Preschool Philosophy and Practice

 When the children are engaged in free play, they choose what they want to do.
 Inside, we set up learning spaces they can go to Home Corner, the Construction Room, the Book, and Puzzle Room, or the Art and Craft room.

 Outside, they can play in the sand and water pit, in the garden, on the climbing frames, in the antique metal ball, in the outdoor digging area, or have a chat with the preschool’s guinea pigs ‘Oreo and Spike’.
 Both internal and external areas are natural and homely, with special touches like family photos, natural colour schemes, in turn, children feel responsible, calm, and comfortable in a space that they can own.

 Health and Wellbeing

-We believe in supporting children to live healthy, active and fulfilling lives by caring for themselves and their environment.
-This message is woven through the program and the children’s daily routine in a myriad of ways including cooking healthy food, eating morning tea/lunch together as a community, practising yoga, and encouraging them to adopt habits to promote good hygiene.
-Our staff supports this by being healthy role models for the children and helping them to care for preschool environment too, particularly the Preschool’s guinea pig, kitchen garden, compost and worm farm.
+We believe in supporting children to live healthy, active, and fulfilling lives by caring for themselves and their environment.
+This message is woven through the program and the children’s daily routine in a myriad of ways including cooking healthy food, eating morning tea/lunch together as a community, practicing yoga, and encouraging them to adopt habits to promote good hygiene.
+The teaching team support this by being healthy role models for the children and helping them to care for the preschool environment too, particularly the Preschool’s guinea pigs, kitchen garden, compost, and worm farm.

-There are many opportunities for families to engage with the Preschool and each other at Emmerick Street, which has always been a community based Preschool.
+There are many opportunities for families to engage with the Preschool and each other at Emmerick Street, which has always been a community-based Preschool.
 The Preschool is managed by the Director and a volunteer parent Management Committee and we also welcome parents to come and share their skills with the children.
-All families are required to help at working bees and fundraisers, which are wonderful occasions for families to get to know staff and each other.
+All families are required to help at working bees and fundraisers, which are wonderful occasions for families to get to know the teachers and each other.